kubedb/cli/docs/concepts/databases/mysql.md

 ### spec.imagePullSecret

-`KubeDB` provides the flexibility of deploying MySQL database from a Private Docker Registry.
+`KubeDB` provides the flexibility of deploying MySQL database from a private Docker registry.
 To learn how to deploym MySQL from a Private Registry, please visit [here](/docs/guides/mysql/private-registry/using-private-registry.md).

 ### spec.monitor